The Clay People (album)

-The Clay People is the third studio album by the Clay People.
+The Clay People is the third studio album by American rock band the Clay People.
 It was released on May 12, 1998, by Slipdisc Records.

 Reception

-In his review for The Clay People, Greg Prato of allmusic praised the group embracing a more organic sound that would appeal to heavy metal enthusiasts.
+In his review for The Clay People, Greg Prato of AllMusic praised the group embracing a more organic sound that would appeal to heavy metal enthusiasts.
 Aiding & Abetting gave the album a positive review, saying "Clay People has infused the metal guts with something very alive."
-Sonic Boom lambasted Kernon's production as being responsible for "turning an excellent Coldwave act into nothing more than a glorified Metal band" but praised Daniel Neet's vocal contributions.
+Sonic Boom lambasted Neil Kernon's production as being responsible for "turning an excellent Coldwave act into nothing more than a glorified Metal band" but praised Daniel Neet's vocal contributions.

 Track listing

 Personnel

-Adapted from The Clay People liner notes.
+Adapted from the album's liner notes.